henrik/styleguide/README.markdown

     ```ruby
     def foo(opts = {})
       other_stuff
-      opts[:x] * opts[:y]
+      opts.fetch(:x, 1) * opts.fetch(:y, 2)
     end
     ```

-    When you look at the method, it should be immediately obvious what the option hash arguments are.
+    Hash arguments *are* arguments.
+It should be obvious what arguments a method takes.

     If they're still not obvious enough, document the options in a comment.